 Step-by-step directions

-1. In a coal chimney, light up 22 briquettes.
+- Prep the coals.
+In a coal chimney, light up 22 briquettes.

-2. Peel and remove seed from peaches.
+- Make the filling.
+Peel and remove seed from peaches.
 Cut in slices and place in a large mixing bowl.
 Mix in lemon juice, granulated sugar, lemon zest and cornstarch with the peaches and set aside.

+- Make the topping.
 In a small bowl, combine remaining ingredients, using your fingers to pinch and rub the dry ingredients in with the butter until coarse crumbs form.

-3. Transfer peach mixture and all of the juices into a 10-inch Dutch oven and spread out evenly.
+- Assemble crisp.
+Transfer peach mixture and all of the juices into a 10-inch Dutch oven and spread out evenly.

-4. Sprinkle oatmeal topping over the peaches and cover completely.
+- Add toppings.
+Sprinkle oatmeal topping over the peaches and cover completely.

-5. Cover the pot and set 8 coals underneath the Dutch oven and 14 coals on the lid.
+- Bake.
+Cover the pot and set 8 coals underneath the Dutch oven and 14 coals on the lid.
 Bake for 45 minutes or until topping is golden brown and fruit is bubbling.
 Remove top from the Dutch oven and let crisp cool for 10 minutes before serving

 Recipe tips and FAQs

 To reheat any fruit crisp, take it out of the refrigerator and let it stand at room temperature for about 1 hour before serving.
-Then reheat in the oven at 350ยฐF for about 20 minutes.
+Then reheat in the oven at 350°F for about 20 minutes.
 Presto, warm fruit is ready to enjoy!

 The answer is based on personal preference.
 I personally, like to have the peaches peeled when I use them in baked goods.
 Many times the peel separates from the fruit and you are fishing out peach peels from your peach crisp.